LoopKit/loopdocs/docs/browser/other-apps.md

 The [Install on Phone](phone-install.md) walks you through the steps to install the app to a phone.
 When going through those steps, replace your App Name for&nbsp;_<span translate="no">Loop</span>_.
 Everything else is the same.

-## Use a *GitHub* Organization Account
+## Switch to a *GitHub* Organization Account

 This section is optional.
-It is provided to assist:

-* Users who are using *GitHub* for other reasons and want to segregate their DIY app building from their existing accounts
-* Users who want the convenience of entering the 6 <code>Secrets</code> just one time instead of entering them for each <code>repository</code> individually
+It is strongly recommended for anyone building more than one app.

 ### Set up a Free *GitHub* Organization

 Prerequisite: You need a personal *GitHub* account.
 If you do not already have a personal *GitHub* account, click on [New *GitHub* Account](secrets.md#new-github-account){: target="_blank" }.

+Detailed instructions for creating an organization are found at [Create a Free *GitHub* Organization](secrets.md#create-a-free-github-organization){: target="_blank" }.

-In the instructions below, use your *GitHub* username instead of `my-name`.
+The directions below may be sufficient for some where you use your *GitHub* username instead of `my-name`.

 1. Follow the directions below to create a new *GitHub* organization account with a username of `my-name-org` (of course naming is up to you)
     * There is documentation at this link, [New *GitHub* Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch){: target="_blank" }, or you can follow the bullets below